Some of the best things to do in Cusco, the gateway to Machu Picchu in Peru.

 3. Hike to San Cristobal Church at Sunrise

-Head up to this church at sunrise to enjoy an amazing view over the city.
+Head up to San Cristobal Church at sunrise to enjoy an amazing view over the city.

 Cusco is very quiet and peaceful in the morning, and the city appears to glow in the sun’s early rays.